Doctor of Philosophy

 This work provides further evidence that the spatial and temporal patterns observed in natural seismicity may be controlled by the underlying physical properties and are not solely the result of a simple cascade mechanism and, as a result, may not be inherently unpredictable.

 Kazemian, Javad, "Spatial Heterogeneities in a Simple Earthquake Fault Model" (2013).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 1710.